This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Each state has its own set of requirements that must be satisfied before granting TANF.[3]
 The guidelines above, as well as additional ones, may be required.

-You can apply for TANF at your city’s health department or at the Department of Social Services, which may be known as the Department of Family and Children’s Services or Department of Human Services.
+You can apply for TANF at your city’s health department or the Department of Social Services, known as the Department of Family and Children’s Services or the Department of Human Services.

 Lawsuits and Financial Assistance